 Just like in other states around the world, it is possible to become a Costa Rican citizen when marrying a national of this country.

-In order to obtain citizenship in Costa Rica this way, a foreign applicant must prove that:
+In order to obtain citizenship in Costa Rica this way in 2023, a foreign applicant must prove that:

 - the marriage took place in Costa Rica;